A Luxury Car for Any Budget

 Porsche Panamera Turbo

-The Mulsanne Speed is a perfect example of a classically large, powerful Bentley.
-The car weighs almost 3 tons and stretches more than 18 feet long, but with a 6.75-liter twin-turbo V8 engine it easily reaches 60 mph in under 5 seconds.
+The Mulsanne Speed is a perfect example of the classic large and powerful Bentley.
+The car weighs almost 3 tons and stretches more than 18 feet long, but with a 6.75-liter twin-turbo V8 producing 530 horsepower and a whopping 811 lb-ft of torque, it easily reaches 60 mph in under 5 seconds while boasting a top speed of 190 mph.
 The Mulsanne Speed’s driver-adjustable air suspension can focus on comfort or stiffness to optimize performance and handling.
 The lavish interior features diamond-quilted leather on seats and door panels, a leather headliner, piano-black veneer with handcrafted carbon-fiber inlays, and an embroidered Bentley emblem on each seat.
 A 60 GB onboard hard drive stores music for the driver and films for rear-seat passengers to view on 8-inch screens.
 A frosted glass bottle cooler — replete with crystal champagne flutes — can be installed in the rear armrest, and power-operated tables can be fitted to the rear of the front seats.